iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## Show a table of experiments

-Experimentation is about selecting the best from many trials.
+Experimentation is about generating many possibilities before selecting a few of them.
 You can get a table of experiments with `dvc exp show`, which displays all the parameters and metrics in a nicely formatted table.

 ```dvc
 $ dvc exp show